This is Microsoft’s AI pipeline, from research to reality

 Starting last summer, Microsoft replaced this unsatisfactory handwork by humans with a piece of AI-enhanced technology called FastStart.
 It leverages machine learning to determine which bits of a game to download first, allowing gamers to begin playing up to twice as fast.
 “We’re not really changing the laws of physics here, but it does make your download much smarter,” says McKissick.

 Increasingly, Microsoft is formalizing the kind of collaboration that helps AI make its way into games.
 Similar to the MSR/Office meeting called Roc, a confab called Magneto is designed to cultivate conversation–and outright hacking–between MSR and the gaming group.
-Along with those two constituencies, “there are people from Bing there, there are people from Windows there, there are people from Azure there,” says Tamir Melamed, Microsoft’s partner software engineer manager for Xcloud COGS.
+Along with those two constituencies, “there are people from Bing there, there are people from Windows there, there are people from Azure there,” says Tamir Melamed, Microsoft’s head of PlayFab engineering.
 “Because there’s a lot of those technologies that we think we can share down the road.”

 One joint project emerged from Microsoft’s annual companywide hackathon.
 In 2017, the gaming group was wrestling with the challenge of curating Mixer, a game-streaming service–in the same Zip Code as Twitch, but more interactive–which Microsoft had acquired in the form of a startup called Beam.
 “We found ourselves with a much larger volume of streams than we had anticipated,” says Chad Gibson, Mixer’s general manager.
 “And so we were trying to find, ‘How can we provide new, unique ways of allowing players of PlayerUnknown’s Battlegrounds or Fortnite to be discovered?'”